9001/copyparty/README.md

 * Windows: folders cannot be accessed if the name ends with `.`
   * python or windows bug

-* Windows: msys2-python 3.8.6 occasionally throws "RuntimeError: release unlocked lock" when leaving a scoped mutex in up2k
+* Windows: msys2-python 3.8.6 occasionally throws `RuntimeError: release unlocked lock` when leaving a scoped mutex in up2k
   * this is an msys2 bug, the regular windows edition of python is fine